OpenAppsRecon/demo/OpenRecon/Readme.md

-# OpenRecon Hands-On - Follow below steps:
+# OpenRecon Hands On - Follow below steps:

 1. Make sure you have a Python development environment set up.
 If not, refer to the instructions from https://github.com/OpenAppsRecon/demo for guidance on setting up the Python development environment.